 Here’s my response to all those excuses: “S-o-o-o-o!
 Who are you trying to please?”
 Return those things.
 Get your money back.
 Remove things from layaway.
 Explain your changed thinking this year.
 Talk things over with your family.
 Find a poor person or family in your locale.
 Bless them richly this Christmas day!
 Spread your joy.
 Bless someone poor in the Name of Jesus.
 Make God happy.
 He will take great delight in your new approach to Christmas gift-giving.

 Give gifts to Jesus this year and all your years to come!
 Remember, He is always fully present with us and in us!

 “For a child has been born–for us!
 The gift of a Son–for us!
 [When He returns] He’ll take over running the world.
 His names will be: Amazing Counselor, Mighty God, Father of all time and eternity, Prince of Peace.
 His rule over earth will spread, and the peace He establishes will be limitless.
-He’ll rule from the historic throne of David over that coming Kingdom, which He’ll place on a firm footing and keep it going with fair dealing and right living…lasting always!” –Isaiah 9: 6 and 7, paraphrased
+He’ll rule from the historic throne of David over that coming Kingdom, which He’ll place on a firm footing and keep it going with fair dealings and right living…lasting always.” –Isaiah 9: 6 and 7, paraphrased.